 In my role as Principal, I strive to create an inclusive, joyful, and engaging learning environment that supports the strengths and needs of all students.
 I began teaching in 1991 and have many specializations, including Special Education.
-As a parent of a three grown children, including one with a diagnosis of Autism, I understand the critical need to collaborate with parents and caregivers on each child’s educational journey.
+As a parent of three grown children, including one with a diagnosis of Autism, I understand the critical need to collaborate with parents and caregivers on each child’s educational journey.

 I have a doctorate in Psychology, with an emphasis in Behaviour Analysis, and a minor in Special Education.
 I am also a Board Certified Behavior Analyst – Doctoral level.
 I am the clinical oversight for the students at Fawkes Burnaby and Richmond.
 I have been providing behavioural interventions to children with ASD for over 14 years.